Northeastern Brazil marine ecoregion: Physical setting

 The ecoregion reaches out into the Atlantic Ocean for 200-250 miles from the coast, with narrowing in the middle where the Fernando de Noronha and Atol das Rocas marine ecoregion extends almost in to the shore.
 The ecoregion is bounded on the west at the mouth of the Parnaiba River and stretches for 1,000 coastal miles to the southeast, where the ecoregion transitions to the Northeast Brazil marine ecoregion at the Bay of All Saints.
 The bordering coast is low and flat, and characterized by mangrove forests, such those of the Rio Piranhas mangroves terrestrial ecoregion, and the flat plains of the Zona da Mata on the east coast.
 The major rivers feeding the Northeastern Brazil marine region include the Paraiba, Jaguaribe, Piranhas, Mamanguape, Paraiba do Norte, Tracunhaém, Capibaribe, and São Francisco rivers.

 The continental shelf along this coast of Brazil does not extend far into the sea, typically dropping off onto the slope at about 30 miles.
 The deepest point in the ecoregion overall is -3405 m, and the average is -87 m.

 Currents and climate

 The Atlantic South Equatorial Current (SEC) flows directly into the ecoregion from the East, bringing warm water from the South Atlantic Ocean.
 As the SEC approaches the eastern point of Brazil at Cape São Roque, it splits, with the North Brazil Current (NBC) flowing along the coast to the north and west, and the Brazil Current flowing south along the eastern coast.
 The NBC flows at a rate averaging 26 Sverdrups (Sv), at a mean speed of 60-100 cm/s.
 Surface temperatures range from 22-28.5 C.

-Animals / Fish
+Animals and fish

 On the coast, fishing is typically by artisal (subsistence and traditional) methods.
 The commercial fishery is centered on shrimp, lobster, and southern red snapper.
 Farther offshore are fisheries for tuna and Brazilian sardinella (Sardinella brasiliensis).
 Volumes of catch have fallen to half of the peaks in the 1970s and 1980's due to overfishing.